 j. disqualification of the investigator from participation in all or a portion of the research when no other resolution is acceptable to the investigator and the Conflict of Interest Review Committee.

-The committee shall recommend to the Executive Director the conditions and restrictions, if any, to be imposed by the university to reasonably manage the actual or potential conflict of interest.
+The committee shall recommend to the Vice Provost or designee the conditions and restrictions, if any, to be imposed by the university to reasonably manage the actual or potential conflict of interest.
 The resolution plan shall not include any reduction in an employee’s base salary unless the plan also includes a leave of absence from the university.
-The final decision regarding management of the conflict of interest will be made by the Executive Director with due regard for the committee’s recommendations.
+The final decision regarding management of the conflict of interest will be made by the Vice Provost or designee with due regard for the committee’s recommendations.
 The investigator shall indicate in writing acceptance of the resolution plan prior to acceptance and expenditure of any funds under the award.

-For National Science Foundation (NSF) funded projects only: If the Executive Director determines the imposition of conditions or restrictions would be either ineffective or inequitable, and that the potential negative impacts that may arise from a significant financial interest are outweighed by interests of scientific progress, technology transfer, or the public health or welfare, the university may allow the NSF-supported research, educational, or service activities to go forward without imposing such conditions or restrictions when permitted by applicable regulations.
+For National Science Foundation (NSF) funded projects only: If the Vice Provost or designee determines the imposition of conditions or restrictions would be either ineffective or inequitable, and that the potential negative impacts that may arise from a significant financial interest are outweighed by interests of scientific progress, technology transfer, or the public health or welfare, the university may allow the NSF-supported research, educational, or service activities to go forward without imposing such conditions or restrictions when permitted by applicable regulations.

-The Vice Provost for Academic Administration (VPAA) has the ultimate responsibility for reviewing significant financial interest disclosures, determining whether an actual or potential conflict of interest exists, and for determining what actions should be taken by the university to manage any conflict of interest.
+The Provost or designee has the ultimate responsibility for reviewing significant financial interest disclosures, determining whether an actual or potential conflict of interest exists, and for determining what actions should be taken by the university to manage any conflict of interest.

-Investigators may appeal decisions of the Executive Director to the VPAA.
-The appeal must be filed in writing and received by the VPAA’s office within 14 calendar days of the date the Executive Director issues a written decision.
-The VPAA should respond to the appeal within 14 calendar days of receipt.
-The VPAA may affirm, modify, or reverse the Executive Director’s determination.
-The VPAA’s decision is final and no further appeal is available.
+Investigators may appeal decisions of the Vice Provost or designee to the Provost.
+The appeal must be filed in writing and received by the Provost’s Office within 14 calendar days of the date the Vice Provost or designee issues a written decision.
+The Provost or designee should respond to the appeal within 14 calendar days of receipt.
+The Provost or designee may affirm, modify, or reverse the Vice Provost or designee’s determination.
+The Provost or designee’s decision is final and no further appeal is available.

 4-6.
 Non-Compliance Enforcement